 - Take car keys with you.

-- Cell phones may not have service in some areas.
+- Cell phones might not have service in some areas.

-- Watch the weather and watch for high water in low areas.
+- Watch for high water in low areas.

 - Alcoholic beverages and drugs prohibited.